 Causes of Brown Rosemary Plants

-There are two common causes of rosemary turning brown, both caused by environmental problems that you can easily correct.
+There are two common causes of rosemary turning brown, both involving environmental problems that you can easily correct.
 The most common is root rot, but a sudden shift from the very bright light on a patio to the comparatively darker interior of a home can also cause this symptom.

 Rosemary evolved on the rocky, steep hillsides of the Mediterranean, in an environment where water is available for only a short period before it rolls on down the hill.
-Under these conditions, rosemary never had to adapt to wet conditions, so it suffers terribly when planted in a poorly-draining garden or frequently over-watered.
+Under these conditions, rosemary never had to adapt to wet conditions, so it suffers terribly when planted in a poorly draining or frequently over-watered garden.
 Constant moisture causes rosemary roots to rot, leading to brown rosemary needles as the root system shrinks.

-Increasing drainage or waiting to water until the top two inches of soil are dry to the touch is often all these plants need to thrive.
+Increasing drainage or waiting to water until the top 2 inches (5 cm.) of soil are dry to the touch is often all these plants need to thrive.

 Potted Rosemary Turning Brown